 We get it, patchwork quilted clothes aren’t for everyone.
-And coming across a brand that patches its scraps together in visually harmonious patterns that are easy on the eyes can be hard.
+And coming across an upcycled clothing brand that patches its scraps together in visually harmonious patterns that are easy on the eyes can be hard.
 Fortunately, LOTI ticks all of these boxes and more with their stylish range of upcycled looks.

 The bonus?
 This Peruvian label only reuses natural fibers like 100% cotton, alpaca, wool, and silk.

 If you’re looking for a cult piece this summer then look no further than their Luz Silk Tie Bralette, that’s constructed from a combination of salvaged men’s silk ties.

 3 Women is a women-founded and owned brand creating upcycled clothing that you won’t believe once belonged to tablecloths, pillow covers, feed sacks, and rice sacks.
 You’ll also find vintage treasures from L.L.
 Bean, reworked Levi’s 501s, along with some pieces dating back to the 70s and 80s.